erik78se/tutorial-elk-stack/getting-started-with-elk.md

  Lets use juju to deploy the full stack.

  - Deploy it from charm store
-    *Note: The constraints are needed on some clouds since instances can get too small to start logstash unless asked for about 4G ram.*
     ```sh
-    juju deploy cs:~omnivector/bundle/elk --constraints mem=4G cpu=2
+    juju deploy cs:~omnivector/bundle/elk --constraints
     ```
     Watch the deploy status:
     ```sh
     juju status
     ```
-    #TODO: Insert picture of a ready deploy.

-    #TODO: Explain why we need to generate noice for our test...
+    An example shows machines are ready:
+    ![status]

  - Generate noise (for testing)
+   How can we test if the ELK Stack components work as expected?
+   `generate-noise` is a build-in function generates logs for temporary use.
-   When the deploy is ready, lets use the `generate-noise` [juju action] to test if the ELK Stack components work as they should.
+   When the deploy is ready, lets use the `generate-noise` [juju action]:
    ```sh
    juju run-action logstash/0 generate-noise
    ```